The GMC Investigation Process: What You Need to Know

 A doctor may find themselves facing a Trust level investigation or disciplinary hearing.
 These normally relate to allegations of misconduct or competence.
 The process and wider implications can be difficult to navigate or fully understand.

-It’s essential when considering trust investigations what impact this may have on any subsequent GMC investigation, as many NHS Trusts will report misconduct to the GMC following their internal process.
+It’s essential when considering trust investigations what impact this may have on the subsequent GMC investigation process, as many NHS Trusts will report misconduct to the GMC following their internal process.

 8. Police investigations and criminal proceedings for doctors